 - pdcch-BlindDetectionMCG-UE-r16 + pdcch-BlindDetectionSCG-UE-r16 >= NNR-DC, max, r16DL,cells.

+If a UE indicates in UE-NR-Capability a carrier aggregation capability larger than four downlink cells, the UE includes in UE-NR-Capability an indication for a maximum number of PDCCH candidates and a maximum number of non-overlapped CCEs that the UE can monitor per group of Xs slots when the UE is configured for carrier aggregation operation over more than four downlink cells with SCS configuration μ∈5, 6.
+When a UE is not configured for NR-DC operation for all downlink cells where the UE monitors PDCCH, the UE determines a capability to monitor a maximum number of PDCCH candidates and a maximum number of non-overlapped CCEs per group of Xs slots that corresponds to Ncellscap-r17 downlink cells, where

+- Ncellscap-r17 is the number of configured downlink cells if the UE does not provide pdcch-MonitoringCA-r17

+- otherwise, Ncellscap-r17 is the value of pdcch-MonitoringCA-r17

+When the UE is configured for carrier aggregation operation over more than 4 cells, the UE does not expect to monitor per group of Xs slots a number of PDCCH candidates or a number of non-overlapped CCEs that is larger than the maximum number as derived from the corresponding value of Ncellscap-r17.

 If a UE indicates in UE-NR-Capability a carrier aggregation capability larger than one downlink cell with monitoringCapabilityConfig = r15monitoringcapability or larger than one downlink cell with monitoringCapabilityConfig = r16monitoringcapability, the UE includes in UE-NR-Capability an indication for a maximum number of PDCCH candidates and a maximum number of non-overlapped CCEs the UE can monitor for downlink cells with monitoringCapabilityConfig = r15monitoringcapability or for downlink cells with monitoringCapabilityConfig = r16monitoringcapability when the UE is configured for carrier aggregation operation over more than two downlink cells with at least one downlink cell with monitoringCapabilityConfig = r15monitoringcapability and at least one downlink cell with monitoringCapabilityConfig = r16monitoringcapability.
 When a UE is not configured for NR-DC operation, the UE determines a capability to monitor a maximum number of PDCCH candidates and a maximum number of non-overlapped CCEs per slot or per span that corresponds to Ncells,r15cap-r16 downlink cells or to Ncells,r16cap-r16 downlink cells, respectively, where

 - Ncells,r15cap-r16 is the number of configured downlink cells if the UE does not provide pdcch-BlindDetectionCA1